20 Best Recruiting Agency Software Shortlist

 - Candidate Sourcing: The tool should help you attract candidates from multiple sources, such as social media, job boards, career sites, and so on.

-- Advanced Search Filters: Staffing solutions that offer advanced search filters will help you identify the right candidates quickly, without wasting time.
+- Advanced Search Filters: Staffing solutions that offer advanced search filters or executive search features will help you identify the right candidates quickly, without wasting time.
 This is especially important for those hiring for hard-to-fill roles in high-demand industries.

 - Communication Tools: Being able to control your communications from a central location enables you to follow up on discussions and nurture candidates with ease.